 Another possibility you may want to consider if you don’t want to be a landlord for many years is offering rent to own to your potential tenants.
-For a certain segment of the market renting to own could be a very attractive feature.
+For a particular segment of the market, renting to own could be a desirable feature.
 For you, it may be the best of both worlds if you rent the property for a year or two and then sell to your tenant.

-There are pros and cons of renting to own so make sure you understand it completely before committing to it.
-For some owners, it will be perfect, for others not so much.
+There are pros and cons of renting to own, so make sure you understand it thoroughly before committing to it.
+For some owners, it will be perfect; for others, not so much.

 5. Collect Rental Applications & Tenant Screening Reports

 When prospects express interest, collect their names and email addresses, and use them to request a rental application and tenant screening reports.
-Both are free for landlords, and you can require the applicant to pay for the tenant screening reports, usually in lieu of charging a rental application fee.
+Both are free for landlords, and you can require the applicant to pay for the tenant screening reports, usually instead of charging a rental application fee.

 Review the rental application and screening reports carefully.
 Their income tells you if they can pay, and their credit history shows you if they will pay.
 Consider applicants with pets, but charge pet fees and pet rent accordingly.